touir1/Date2/README.md

 date.getNextDay(); // returns the next date
 date.getPreviousDay(); // returns the previous date
-date.getNextWorkingDay(); // returns the next working date date.nextDay(): // changes the date to the next date date.previousDay(); // changes the date to the previous date date.nextWorkingDay(); // change the date to the next working date
+date.getNextWorkingDay(); // returns the next working date date.nextDay(); // changes the date to the next date date.previousDay(); // changes the date to the previous date date.nextWorkingDay(); // change the date to the next working date
 ```